NotShrirang/OpenNN/README.md

 # OpenNN
-A Neural Network implementation from scratch in Python long_description = file: README.md
+A Neural Network implementation from scratch in Python